Updated: Dec 5, 2022

 Give thoughtful, pet safe gifts to your favorite pet parents this year and support local businesses!

-If your looking for candles made with love and only the highest quality ingredients, Vintage Alchemy can't be beat.
+If your searching for candles made with love and only the highest quality ingredients, Vintage Alchemy can't be beat.
 The creative scents at Vintage Alchemy are absolutely out of this world!
-This local artisan also makes the BEST soap and other unique products.
+This local artisan also makes the BEST soap and other unique, natural products.
 Trust me when I tell you that my hair and skin have never felt so good and my home always smells amazing!

 Looking to be more sustainable this year?
-Stop in the Thrift Shop at Cape May County Animal Welfare Society on Rt.
-47. Feel good about helping the earth by giving a secondhand gift and feel even better knowing that your purchase helps to feed and shelter homeless animals looking to be adopted in Cape May County.
+Stop in the Thrift Shop at Cape May County Animal Welfare Society.
+Feel good about helping the earth by giving a secondhand gift and feel even better knowing that your purchase helps to feed and shelter homeless animals looking to be adopted in Cape May County.

 If you give or receive any plants this holiday season, be sure to keep toxic plants out of reach of your pets.
 Holiday plants that are poisonous to pets include the berries of mistletoe, holly, hibiscus, Christmas roses and the poinsettia.

-Some alternative holiday plants that are safe for pets include the Christmas cactus, roses, phalanopsis orchid, Boston fern, prayer plant (Calathea), Swedish ivy, and the African violet.
+Some alternative holiday plants that are safe for pets include the Christmas cactus, roses, phalaenopsis orchid, boston fern, prayer plant (Calathea), swedish ivy, and the african violet.

 Be aware that even if a plant is considered non-toxic, it could still cause vomiting or gastrointestinal upset for dogs and cats, but it should not be life-threatening.
 It is always best practice to keep plants out of reach if possible.